Updated: Apr 22

 One of the things that writers most often ask themselves after they’ve completed the first draft of their novel is, do I really need an editor?
-The answer isn’t as cut and dry as you might expect, but I’m hoping to clarify who editors are and how they help writers better articulate their written words.
+The answer isn’t as cut and dry as you might expect, but I’m hoping to clarify for you who editors are and how they help writers.

-In 2020, I’m celebrating my 15th year anniversary as a writer, and the fundamental lesson I’ve learned is that people are naturally inclined to tell stories.
-People generally make the decision to write the great American novel in hopes to tell a story with a strong theme and message.
+People are naturally inclined to tell stories and they generally make the decision to write the great American novel in hopes to tell a story with a strong theme and message.
 Even more commonly, people want to tell their story as a means to educate or inspire.
 Despite all the challenges that writing your first novel may have, the scariest part of writing is not the actual writing.
 The scary part is figuring out what happens after you’ve finished that first draft.
 You might ask yourself, what do I do now?

 Well, you might try to publish that first draft.
 However, first drafts are fundamentally crappy, filled with plot holes and spelling and grammar mistakes, and riddled with thematic elements that don’t work well together.
 And that’s 100% normal.
 That first draft is the beginning of something great.
 To get to greatness, you’ll need to edit the work once, twice, thrice, and beyond, to get it just right.

 While editors can be expensive, they are well worth the cost.
 There, I said it.
-As an editor myself, I can say that we editors want to make the work as strong as possible before sending it off to a literary agent or publishing house editor (there will be blog posts on those two coming soon).
+As an editor myself, I can say that we editors want to make the work as strong as possible before sending it off to a literary agent or publishing house editor.
 Even if you are self-publishing, you still need a strong work.
 As a writer, I value the feedback of a professional to help me make my work strong.
 That feedback should be able to lift a car when the editor is done finding all the things that you need to fine-tune in your book.

 “Everyone needs an editor.” – Tim Foote

-Before you even think about whether or not to hire an editor to help you with your book, there are several things you need to be aware of.
-These are considerations you’ll need to have made before you do your Google search or look at yellowpages.com.
+Before you even think about whether or not to hire an editor to help you with your book, there are several things you need to be aware of, considerations you’ll need to have made before you do your Google search or look at yellowpages.com.

 When thinking about hiring an editor, make sure that you’ve actually finished a draft of your book.
 If you haven’t finished the book, don’t seek out an editor just yet.
 The best way to engage an editor for your project is by explaining that you’ve finished a draft of a book and want him, the editor, to do a good thorough look.
-The editor, in turn, will help you develop the next few drafts.
+The editor, in turn, will help you plan subsequent drafts.

 Saving money is one of the most important things to most people.
 In a time where wages are low and expenses are high, there’s nothing wrong with attempting to do your own editing first.
 If you give it a shot and you just can’t do it, even after stepping away from the book for a month or so, then maybe you’ll have to buckle down and hire an editor.
 It’s pertinent to understand that you’re never boxed-in to these types of things.
 What’s best for you is best for you.
 Worst case scenario, you’ve made the work a bit better for the editor.
 Comma splices are annoying errors that waste the editor’s time and, unfortunately, cost you more money.
 The more time it takes for an editor to look through your manuscript, the more money comes out of your pocket.
 So, at least try to fix the little things yourself.